eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

   storageCodewindSize: 10Gi
 ```

 3\.
-Import the default configuration map file into your cluster:
+After making the necessary changes, you can either import the configuration map file into your cluster:

 `$ kubectl apply -f ./deploy/codewind-configmap.yaml`

+Or you can edit the configuration map which the operator has already installed in your cluster:

+`$ kubectl edit configmap codewind-operator -n codewind`

+4\.
+To check the status of the operator, enter:

+`kubectl get pods -n codewind`

+If successful, you see the `codewind-operator` pod running and ready for work.

 ## 3. Create an initial Keycloak service
 Use the Codewind operator to deploy and set up Keycloak.

+To request a Keycloak service, import a yaml file as follows:

 1\.
 The Keycloak default settings can be found in the [`https://github.com/eclipse/codewind-operator/blob/master/deploy/crds/codewind.eclipse.org_v1alpha1_keycloak_cr.yaml`](https://github.com/eclipse/codewind-operator/blob/master/deploy/crds/codewind.eclipse.org_v1alpha1_keycloak_cr.yaml) file.
 Save this file to your system.